Lpaydat/nodeVSA/README.md

 - `signal.symbol`: `'TSLA'`, etc.
 - `signal.hitsCount`: `> 0`, etc.
 - `signal.recentHitsCount`: `> 0`, etc.
+- `signal.recentHitsOnLowerVolumeCount`: `> 0`, etc.

 For example, to show only results for long trades for Apple (AAPL), run:

   `node nodeVSA "signal.trade === 'long' && signal.symbol === 'AAPL'"`

+To show only results after a certain date, run:

+  `node nodeVSA "signal.date > '2017-07-01'"`

 `hitsCount` is the number of prior pivots in the data set within 0.3% (three-tenths of a percent) of a pivot.

-`recentHitsCount` is the number of hits within the last 10 days, which are more relevant.
+`recentHitsCount` is the number of hits within the last month, which are more relevant.

 The signal object looks like: